 Wallflower.

-A room control panel for HomeKit.
+A control panel for your Apple Home.

 Admit it: Nobody knows how to operate your smart home.
 You might have lots of apps on your phone to control everything, and you know what to shout at Siri, but does anyone else?
 You installed smart switches, but who knows what they do on a long-press or doubleclick?
 And if a smart home is about switches, what was the point of it the first place?